 Herniated discs become more common as you age.
 Your older spine is stiffer and less flexible.
 Wear and tear can also cause tears in the ligaments that surround the discs.
 The spinal discs also become stiffer because they basically dry out and start to break down.
 If you are in pain and you don’t know why, this might be the cause.
 Make sure you know the symptoms of a herniated disc so you can more easily identify the problem.

 You might like: The Relationship Between Your Spine and Organs

-3. Symptoms of a Slipped Disc
+3. Symptoms of a herniated disc

-- If you have discomfort in the middle of your back, it could be a herniated dorsal disc.
-And if you notice tension and pain in your neck or even in your arms, it is possible you have a herniated cervical disc.
+If you have discomfort in the middle of your back, it could be a herniated dorsal disc.
+Lastly, if you notice tension and pain in your neck or even in your arms, it is possible you have a herniated cervical disc.

 4. When Should I See a Doctor?

 The symptoms of a herniated disc of any kind will prevent you from leading a normal life.
 You won’t be able to walk normally, work, or lift anything.
 You will have difficulty sleeping and it will be hard to sit down on a chair.

 Read more: Stop Insomnia with These Homemade Juices